PennLINC/PennLINC.github.io/docs/Basics/day_to_day_setup.md

 ## Interacting with Data

-We store most of our data on CUBIC, and we recommend doing most of your data analysis there as well.
+We store most of our data on CUBIC, and we recommend doing all non-trivial data analysis there as well.

 However, some tasks are easier to do on your local machine, such as visualizing imaging data or creating figures.
 For small data transfers, smb is a good option (see the [data transfer page](https://pennlinc.github.io/docs/cubic/data-transfer/) for more information).